 If multiple plots should be compared, it might be useful to define a similar color scale for all plots, so that the same color always means the same value.
 Such a value can be added here.
-It defaults to the maximum Wilcoxon statistic that is plotDir If different from the current directory.
+It defaults to the maximum Wilcoxon statistic that is generated in the analysis.

+plotDir If different from the current directory.
 If specified and non-existent, the function creates it.
 If "." is specified, the plots will be saved at the current directory.